 Refer to the DME manual for procedure codes and place of service codes that should be used.
-These procedures codes must be in conjunction with an ICD-9 CM diagnosis code for cataracts.
+These procedures codes must be in conjunction with an ICD-10 CM diagnosis code for cataracts.

 NOTE: If billing as an inpatient, the charges for the lens must be included on the inpatient claim form (UB-04).
-The claim will be denied on an inpatient basis unless the stay has been approved through a length of stay determination.